-It was a great joy for Father Van (the name by which he was popularly known) and the St. David's congreg ation when the Mother Church, St. David's, the oldest Catholic church in Cardiff since the time of the Reformation - was declared the Cathedral of the new Archdiocese of Cardiff on 12th March 1920.
+It was a great joy for Father Van (the name by which he was popularly known) and the St. David's congregation when the Mother Church of Cardiff's oldest mission (parish) since the time of the Reformation was declared the Cathedral of the new Archdiocese of Cardiff on 12th March, 1920.
 Father Van thus became the first Administrator of the Cathedral.
-On 7th March 1921, Bishop Francis Mostyn of Menevia - a

-Archbishop member of a leading Welsh Catholic family - was named the second Archbishop of Cardiff. and was

-Mostyn. enthroned in his Cathedral on the Feast of St. Joseph that same month.
-At this inaugural celebration a telegram was received from David Lloyd George which stated, "All

-Welshmen, without distinction of creed, will rejoice in today's ceremony."
+On 7th March, 1921, Bishop Francis Mostyn of Menevia a member of a leading Welsh Catholic family - was named the second Archbishop of Cardiff and was enthroned in his Cathedral on the Feast of St. Joseph that same month.
+At this inaugural celebration a telegram was received from David Lloyd George which stated, "All Welshmen, without distinction of creed, will rejoice in today's ceremony".